Unwarranted variation: History

-In 1938, in the Journal of the Royal Society of Medicine J Alison Glover published a paper showing unexplained variations in tonsillectomy rates across British School Districts.
+In 1938, in the Journal of the Royal Society of Medicine, J. Alison Glover published a paper showing unexplained variations in tonsillectomy rates across British school districts.
 In 1967, John (Jack) Wennberg analyzed Medicare data to determine how well hospitals and doctors were serving their communities.
-He found 4 types of variation: the underuse of effective care, variations in outcomes attributable to the quality of care, the misuse of preference-sensitive treatments and overuse of supply-sensitive services.
+He found four types of variation: the underuse of effective care, variations in outcomes attributable to the quality of care, the misuse of preference-sensitive treatments and overuse of supply-sensitive services.

 According to Health Dialog, a privately held, for-profit disease-management company which was established to address unwarranted variation:

 Extent

 Unwarranted variation in medical practice is costly and deadly as noted by Martin Sipkoff in 9 Ways To Reduce Unwarranted Variation.
 Analysis of Medicare data revealed that per-capita spending per enrollee in Miami was almost 2.5 times as much as in Minneapolis, even after adjusting data for age, sex, and race.
-According to a 2003 report from the National Committee for Quality Assurance 57,000 people died annually because US physicians have not been using evidence-based medicine to guide their care.
+According to a 2003 report from the National Committee for Quality Assurance, 57,000 people died annually because US physicians have not been using evidence-based medicine to guide their care.

-"We're literally dying, waiting for the practice of medicine to catch up with medical knowledge," said Margaret O'Kane, president of NCQA.
+"We're literally dying, waiting for the practice of medicine to catch up with medical knowledge," said Margaret O'Kane, president of the National Committee for Quality Assurance (NCQA).
 The report, "The State of Health Care Quality 2003," says that the deaths "should not be confused with those attributable to medical errors or lack of access to health care.
 This report shows that a thousand Americans die each week because the care they get is not consistent with the care that medical science tells us they should get."